 Consequences of not taking immediate action

-DEQ determined that failure to revise the proposed rules would result in serious prejudice to the interests of Oregon businesses required to spend money to comply with greenhouse gas permitting rules that are no longer required under federal law and that EQC may or may not repeal early next year.
+DEQ determined that failure to amend the proposed rules promptly would result in serious prejudice to the interests of Oregon businesses.
+Without the proposed temporary rules, Oregon businesses will spend thousands of dollars in late 2014 to comply with greenhouse gas permitting rules that are no longer required under federal law and that EQC may or may not remove permanently in a permanent rulemaking in early 2015.

-Avoided permitting costs.
-The revisions would allow new or modified sources that are currently identified as major sources solely due to their greenhouse gas emissions to avoid paying the greenhouse gas PSD permit modification fee of $43,200, the annual Title V base fee of $7,657, and the annual Title V emission fee of $57.90 per ton (but sources could still be subject to ACDP fees which in some cases are more than Title V fees).
+Permitting costs.
+Without the proposed rule amendments, affected sources will pay the greenhouse gas PSD permit modification fee of $43,200, the annual Title V base fee of $7,657 and the annual Title V emission fee of $57.90 per ton.

-Avoided control costs.
-The cost to comply with PSD can vary significantly depending on the source and the selected emission reduction scenario.
+Control technology costs.
+Without the proposed rule amendments, affected sources will pay thousands of dollars to control their greenhouse gas emissions.
+A source’s costs to comply with PSD can vary significantly depending on the source and the selected emission reduction scenario.
 EPA has developed several white papers on controlling greenhouse gas emissions from various emission sources.
-For example, EPA’s white paper on controlling greenhouse gases from boilers estimated the cost to control greenhouse gas emissions at between $3,000 and $2,300,000 in capital costs for a greenhouse gas reduction of between 3 to 8%.
+For example, EPA estimates that the capital costs for a source to reduce greenhouse gas emissions from boilers between 3 and 8 percent is between $3,000 and $2,300,000.

 Affected parties

-DEQ does not have a list of affected sources at this time, but they are mostly in the semiconductor, wood products, and landfill industries.
-Affected sources are those that emit more than 100,000 tons per year of GHG and are not currently on a Title V permit or that made modifications increasing greenhouse gas emissions above permitting thresholds over the last three years.
+The proposed rules would affect sources that emit more than 100,000 tons of greenhouse gases per year and do not currently hold a Title V permit.
+The proposed rules also affect any source that made modifications to its operations that increased its greenhouse gas emissions above the permitting thresholds over the last three years.
+DEQ expects affected sources are primarily in the semiconductor, wood products and landfill industries.

 How temporary rule would avoid or mitigate consequences

-The proposed rules temporarily revise some of Oregon’s greenhouse gas permitting rules while DEQ determines how to recommend that the EQC permanently address the United States Supreme Court decision.
+The proposed rules avoid consequences by removing the greenhouse gas permitting requirements temporarily and therefore preventing facilities from spending thousands of dollars to comply with requirements while DEQ determines how to recommend that the EQC permanently address the U.S. Supreme Court decision.